meteor/meteor/content/blaze.md

 ```

 <h2 id="smart-components">Writing smart components with Blaze</h2>
 If your component needs to access state outside of its data context---for instance, data from the server via subscriptions or the the contents of client-side store, then you should be careful how you do that accessing.
-As discussed in the [data loading](data-loading) and [UI](ui-ux#smart-components) articles you should be careful and considered in how use such smart components.
+As discussed in the [data loading](data-loading) and [UI](ui-ux#smart-components) articles, you should be careful and considered in how use such smart components.

 To begin with, all of the rules of thumb about reusable components apply to smart components.
 In addition: